endrebak/kg/README.md

 # kg

+kg is no longer maintained :) Provided as is.
+Feel free to fork it :)

 kg is a simple Python CLI and API that enables retrieving KEGG pathways, their definitions and their related genes.